Kometa-Team/Kometa/README.md

 * Before posting on GitHub about an enhancement, error, or configuration question please visit the [Plex Meta Manager Discord Server](https://discord.gg/TsdpsFYqqm).
 * If you're getting an Error or have an Enhancement post in the [Issues](https://github.com/meisnate12/Plex-Meta-Manager/issues).
 * If you have a configuration question post in the [Discussions](https://github.com/meisnate12/Plex-Meta-Manager/discussions).
-* To see user submitted Metadata configuration files, and you to even add your own, go to the [Plex Meta Manager Configs](https://github.com/meisnate12/Plex-Meta-Manager-Configs).
+* To see user submitted Metadata configuration files, and even add your own, go to the [Plex Meta Manager Configs](https://github.com/meisnate12/Plex-Meta-Manager-Configs).
-* Pull Request are welcome but please submit them to the develop branch.
+* Pull Requests are welcome but please submit them to the develop branch.
 * If you wish to contribute to the Wiki please fork and send a pull request on the [Plex Meta Manager Wiki Repository](https://github.com/meisnate12/Plex-Meta-Manager-Wiki).